-These are explained more fully in the material from the Department of Mines and Petroleum including the excellent pamphlet Prospecting in WA - Your Rights and Obligations while Prospecting and Prospecting and Exploration on Pastoral Leases.
+These are explained more fully in the material from the Department of Mines, Industry Regulation and Safety's (DMIRS) including the excellent pamphlet Prospecting in WA - Your Rights and Obligations while Prospecting and Prospecting, Mining and Exploration on Pastoral Leases.

-In A Nutshell here is the gold prospecting regulations information provided on the Dept of Mines and Petroleum site Your Rights and Obligations while Prospecting on Crown Land;
+In A Nutshell here is the gold prospecting regulations information provided on the DMIRS site Your Rights and Obligations while Prospecting on Crown Land;

 When you apply for a Section 40E Gold Prospecting Permit a copy of the permit is provided with the address of the pastoral leaseholder included.